MuckyWaffles/mucky-physics/README.md

 - Allow particles and restraints to collide with each other.
 This is a must-have, but I'm still traumatized from my past attempts at implementing this...
 - Letting the user grab onto whatever particle or constraint they want.
-- An immediate mode GUI, probably RayGui, because there's no way I'm making my own UI.
-It'll actually be somewhat outside my comfort zone, because I'm rather used to DearImGUI instead.
-This actually includes the addition of a lot of tweakable settings, but I'm not going to write those out.
-- This will include being able to generate new particles and constraints.
+- Being able to generate new particles and constraints.
 - This is somewhat out there, but being able to create different levels, where the geometry is made up of a series of line segments, and being able to dynamically save, load, and create these levels.